simonesilvestroni/m2m-website/_posts/2022-04-08-implementing-webp-images-in-jekyll.md

   - 'jekyll'
   - 'sustainability'
   - 'web development'
-description: "How I added WebP images to my Jekyll-based static site, reaching new levels of optimization and performance."
+description: "How to add WebP images to a Jekyll-based static site, to ensure new levels of optimization and performance."
 ---
 ## What is WebP

 > WebP is a modern image format that provides superior lossless and lossy compression for images on the web. [...]
 WebP lossless images are 26% smaller in size compared to PNGs.
 WebP lossy images are 25-34% smaller than comparable JPEG images at equivalent quality index.
 > <cite>[An image format for the Web, by Google](https://developers.google.com/speed/webp)</cite>

-### Example: Figure module
+### Figure module (before)

-{: .text-uppercase .m2m-letter-spacing-w1 }
-#### Before

 ```html
 {% raw %}<figure class="{{ include.class | default: 'my-5 text-center' }}">